Fairness in Language Models: A Tutorial

 Overview

-Large Language Models (LLMs) have demonstrated remarkable success across various domains over the years.
+Language Models (LMs) have demonstrated remarkable success across various domains over the years.
 However, despite their promising performance on various real world tasks, most of these algorithms lack fairness considerations, potentially leading to discriminatory outcomes against marginalized demographic groups and individuals.
-Many recent publications have explored ways to mitigate bias in LLMs.
-Nevertheless, a comprehensive understanding of the root causes of bias, their effects, and possible limitations of LLMs from the perspective of fairness is still in its early stages.
-To bridge this gap, this tutorial provides a systematic overview of recent advances in fair LLMs, beginning with real-world case studies, followed by an analysis of bias causes.
-We then explore fairness concepts specific to LLMs, summarizing bias evaluation strategies and algorithms designed to promote fairness.
-Finally, we analyze bias in LLM datasets and discuss current research challenges and open questions in the field.
+Many recent publications have explored ways to mitigate bias in LMs.
+Nevertheless, a comprehensive understanding of the root causes of bias, their effects, and possible limitations of LMs from the perspective of fairness is still in its early stages.
+To bridge this gap, this tutorial provides a systematic overview of recent advances in fair LMs, beginning with real-world case studies, followed by an analysis of bias causes.
+We then explore fairness concepts specific to LMs, summarizing bias evaluation strategies and algorithms designed to promote fairness.
+Finally, we analyze bias in LM datasets and discuss current research challenges and open questions in the field.

 Our tutorial is structured into five key parts: